“Whatever you value most in music, pursue it.”

 For example, an instrumentalist might perform with a professional orchestra and also head up a band that plays original music; a vocalist might work part time as a church music director while she pursues a career as a singer-songwriter.

 Want additional help to advance your music career?
-Contact me for coaching via Skype.
+Contact me to discuss possible coaching via Skype.

 © 2010 Gerald Klickstein